CartoDB/mobile-sdk/doc/advanced.md

 - [MapTiler](http://www.maptiler.com/) is a utility to create MBTiles from raster geo files (GeoTIFF, JPG, ECW, and so on)

-* [TileMill](http://mapbox.com/tilemill/) is an open source generator of nice map packages for vector geo files, such as Shapefile or PosgGIS geo data
+* [TileMill](http://mapbox.com/tilemill/) is an open source generator of map packages for vector geo files, such as Shapefile or PosgGIS geo data
 - [MOBAC](http://mobac.sourceforge.net) is available to download from variety of free sources, such as Bing, OpenStreetMap, and so on.
 You can even load it from WMS with added configuration

 - [MBUtil](https://github.com/mapbox/mbutil) enables you to create mbtiles from/to TMS-style tile folders, created with different utilities, such as GDAL utility